 When the appendix is blocked, the normal bacteria in the organ multiply, causing inflammation and infection.

-Appendicitis is more common in people in their teens and twenties, but it can happen at any age.
+Appendicitis is more common in people in their teens and twenties, but it can happen.

-There is no evidence that certain diets can prevent appendicitis.
+There is no evidence that specific diets can prevent appendicitis.
 Appendicitis can be hereditary, so having a family history of appendicitis can increase a person’s risk of having it.

 To diagnose appendicitis, doctors can perform the following tests: